 A sound wave from the front could cause the mic diaphragm to move backward and then frontward.
 That same exact sound wave would cause the diaphragm to move frontward and then backward if it was coming from behind.

-Therefore, bidirectional microphones have positive polarity in the front and negative polarity in back, even though their diaphragms are equally sensitive to the amplitude of sound waves.
+Therefore, bidirectional microphones have positive polarity in the front and negative polarity in the back, even though their diaphragms are equally sensitive to the amplitude of sound waves.

 For more information on the bidirectional (figure-8) polar pattern, check out What Is A Bidirectional/Figure-8 Microphone?
 (With Mic Examples).